 Continuing Education Units

-Through the University of Arizona Continuing and Professional Education office, your organization can offer programs which provide a permanent educational record known as Continuing Education Units (CEUs).
+Through the University of Arizona Continuing and Professional Education office, your organization can offer programs which provide an educational record known as Continuing Education Units (CEUs).

 WHAT ARE CEUS?